Last updated: September 14, 2023

 Located in the heart of the museum district in front of Old Parliament House, this is a must-see tourist attraction if you are visiting Canberra with the kids.

 The Visitor Centre should be your first stop, and it is the start of the main path through the gardens.
-There are free one-hour tours with a volunteer guide at 11am and 2pm daily if you would like the company, otherwise, it is a very easy place to navigate by yourself.
+There are free one-hour tours with a volunteer guide twice daily if you want the company.
+Otherwise, it is a very easy place to navigate by yourself.

 The National Library is an imposing building, and it’s one of the easiest to spot in the parliamentary district where most of Canberra’s museums are located.
 But once you get a bit closer, you will find it is a nice tranquil spot to learn more about our nation’s history.